-Anchois gas field, located in the Lixus licence, is the first exploratory success offshore Morocco.
+The Anchois gas field, located in the Lixus licence, is the first exploratory success located offshore Morocco.

-The Lixus licence is jointly owned by operator Chariot Oil and Gas (75%) and Office National des Hydrocarbures et des Mines (ONHYM, 25%).
+The Lixus licence is jointly owned by operator Chariot (75%) and Office National des Hydrocarbures et des Mines (ONHYM, 25%).

-The feasibility study and the Morocco gas market monetisation assessment for the Anchois gas project development was completed in June 2019, followed by the award of a front-end engineering and design (FEED) contract in June 2022.
+Both the feasibility study and Morocco gas market monetisation assessment for the Anchois gas project development were completed in June 2019, followed by the award of a front-end engineering and design (FEED) contract in June 2022.

 Anchois gas field location